-Like all successful swim for charity events they must be well planned, and carefully implemented in order to make the most of the event.
-With the proper fundraising software you can pull this off like the fundraising dynamo that you are.
+Like all successful swim-a-thon charity events, they must be well planned, and carefully implemented in order to make the most of the event.
+With the proper fundraising software, you can pull this off like the fundraising dynamo that you are.

 Planning Tips to Succeed in Charity Swimming Events

 Plan ahead.
 The more organization you can bring to the event early, the better your results will be in the end.
-If possible, plan your event to coincide with another city-wide festival in order to maximize participation and attendance possibilities.
-Starting the planning six months in advance of charity swimming events gives members plenty of lead-time to contact local businesses for pledges, contributions and perhaps to obtain additional prizes.
+If possible, plan your fundraising event to coincide with another city-wide festival in order to maximize participation and attendance possibilities.
+Starting the planning six months in advance of charity swimming events gives members plenty of lead-time to contact local businesses for pledges, contributions, and prizes.
 Choosing your crowdfunding software at this early juncture is important, as most of your planning efforts are tracked online.
-This pre-event groundwork eliminates the frantic rush at the end to get everything done, and it can mean the difference between a rousing success and a dismal failure.
+This pre-event groundwork eliminates the frantic rush at the end to get everything done, and it can mean the difference between rousing success and a dismal failure.

 Get help with refreshments.
 Local churches or service groups should be encouraged to set up shop as refreshment vendors (for a low, low price to ensure their place at the venue,) on the day of the event.
 Retail vendors may donate refreshments and benefit from being recognized as sponsors.

 Thank you notes and small gifts are important.
 Present gifts of acknowledgment to your top donors and supporters at the award ceremony.
 Thank you notes to all of your contributors can be sent through your swim for charity event software.
 You should always take pains to thank all of your contributors and participants.

 Engagement is Key to Successful Charity Swim Events